n6ai/minze/docs/guide/components-events.md

 <my-element></my-element>
 ```

-## Casting
+## Dispatching

-Casting (shorthand for `Broadcasting`) is the process of dispatching a custom event from a component and broadcasting it through the document up the component tree.
+Dispatch a custom event from a component and broadcasting it through the document up the component tree.
 This event can be either listened to by other components or the outside world.

 ::: tip
 It's a good idea to prefix your custom event names to avoid collisions with other libraries.